Fabu1da/JSONSchemaDiscovery/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Run docker compose

+Run `docker compose up` to run the project in a docker container

+## Run the project using docker

+Run `docker build -t [tag name] . ` to build the project in a docker container Run `docker run [tag name] . ` to run the project in a docker image

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.